 Investing in the Construction & Construction Materials Sector

 In the past decade, Afghanistan has experienced unprecedented growth in its construction industry.
 The construction sector holds the highest amount of private sector investment as compared to other sectors.
-With the U.S. and NATO’s decision to extend the availability of their troops in Afghanistan beyond 2016, the construction sector will experience further growth.
+With the U.S. and NATO’s decision to keep troops, the construction sector will experience further growth.
 Opportunities for investment lie in construction materials, which are extensively imported from the regional countries.
 Other than government expenditure on developmental projects, there is huge demand for houses in the capital and the provinces.
 Following points will briefly describe increasing demand for residential buildings:

 - High demand growth for housing due to rising population rate and income level